passagemath/passagemath/pkgs/sagemath-modules/README.rst

 About this pip-installable distribution package
 -----------------------------------------------

-This pip-installable source distribution `sagemath-modules` is a distribution of a part of the Sage Library.
-It provides a small subset of the modules of the Sage library ("sagelib", `sagemath-standard`).
+This pip-installable distribution ``passagemath-modules`` is a distribution of a part of the Sage Library.
+It provides a subset of the modules of the Sage library ("sagelib", `passagemath-standard`).

 What is included